Templates and Forms

 5. Conclusion — Concise, actionable.

-Mandatory post-text statements (use separate headings):
+Mandatory post-text statements (separate headings)

 5) Headings, Abbreviations, Units, Equations

-• Headings: bold, numbered, sentence case; avoid underlines/colons/dashes.
+Headings: bold, numbered, sentence case; avoid underlines/colons/dashes.

-• Abbreviations: define at first use (e.g., Magnetic Resonance Imaging (MRI)).
+Abbreviations: define at first use, e.g., Magnetic Resonance Imaging (MRI).

-• Units & symbols: SI units; Greek symbols (α, β, μ) where relevant.
+Units & symbols: SI units; Greek symbols (α, β, μ) where relevant.

-• Equations: Word Equation Editor/MathType; ensure readability; label where referenced.
+Equations: Word Equation Editor/MathType; ensure readability; label where referenced.

-6) Tables & Figures (Placement, Captions, Source Lines)
+6) Tables & Figures

-• Placement: Insert each table/figure after the paragraph where first cited.
+Placement: Insert each table/figure after the paragraph where first cited.

-• Numbering: Table 1., Figure 1. … with short, descriptive titles.
+Numbering: Table 1., Figure 1. with short descriptive titles.

-• Figures: Supply separate files (TIFF/JPEG/EPS).
-Resolution: photos ≥300 ppi; line art 600–1200 ppi (RGB).
-Avoid text <8 pt inside images.
+Figures: Separate files (TIFF/JPEG/EPS).
+Photos ≥300 ppi; line art 600–1200 ppi (RGB).
+No text <8 pt inside images.

-• File naming: Fig1_Surname.ext, Fig2_Surname.ext … (no spaces/special chars).
+File naming: Fig1_Surname.ext, Fig2_Surname.ext (no spaces or special characters).

-7) Transparency & Reporting Checklists (upload as Supplement)
+7) Transparency & Reporting Checklists

 8) References — Vancouver Style (Numeric)

-• Cite in-text by bracketed numerals in order of first appearance: e.g., “…as shown previously [3].”
+— Cite in-text by bracketed numerals in order of first appearance: e.g., "…as shown previously [3]."

-• Abbreviate journal titles per Index Medicus; include DOIs where available.
+— Abbreviate journal titles per Index Medicus; include DOIs where available.

-• Include only published or formally accepted items; label preprints clearly.
+— Include only published or formally accepted items; label preprints clearly.

 1. Beridze A, Nadiradze S. Title of article.
 Georg Med J. 2024;12(3):101–10. doi:10.xxxx/xxxxx